Owner

 Whether she’s helping patients navigate the billing process or dedicating her time to uplift foster youth, Karris brings heart, dedication, and professionalism to every aspect of her work.

-Amanda Theel works as APMH’s Clinical Administrative Coordinator.
-She studied at UNC-Greensboro and Liberty University and has been working in the mental health field for three years.
+She studied at UNC-Greensboro and Liberty University and has been working in the mental health field for five years.

 Amanda has a son, Harrison, and they love going to the beach and playing video games.
-“We are nerds, and Marvel, Star Wars and Disney fanatics.”
+“We are Marvel, Star Wars and Disney fanatics.”

 Her mantra is, “In every job that must be done, there is an element of fun.
 We should always find the good in everything we do, even going through challenges.
 I have struggled with my own mental health and have always had a passion for helping others, once as a teacher and then in a mental health setting.
 I wouldn’t want to do anything else.”